 Even those who feel they have excellent credit can fall victim to credit fraud.
 Or, have a few forgotten payments on a credit card or phone bill for example.

 For income, for those with non-salaried income or salary plus other such as those self-employed, a lender will typically use a two year average of your income.
 This can affect an applicant if the average is lower.

 Having an in-depth review upfront will assure the most accurate mortgage pre approval in Ottawa possible.

-Top three things to avoid once pre approved for a mortgage
+Top three things to avoid once you have your mortgage pre approval in Ottawa

 When looking to take the right steps to not only get pre approved, but to stay approved for a mortgage in Ottawa, here are top three things to avoid.

 Paying your debts late, whether $5 or $500, will have the same negative impact on your credit.
 Also, more phone and internet companies’ bills are showing up on your credit.
 So, it is important to pay them on time too.
 If your score decreases below a lender’s allowable limit during your approved or pre approved stage, this can affect your application.

 Changing or advancing employment can be a great thing in many cases.
 However, if you are moving from salary to hourly, bonus, contract, commission or self employment, it is important to know that most lenders will need to see two year’s tenure in your new role for a mortgage.
 Especially if in an industry that is new to you.
 Also, if moving to a new job, it is important to know that lenders cannot use your income while on probation.
 With that, it’s important to have your closing date for after your probationary period is over, if the income is needed in the application.